vuo/vuo/node/vuo.math/descriptions/vuo.math.min.md

-Selects the term that is less than or equal to all the other terms.
+Selects the value that is less than or equal to all the other values.

 Examples:

    - The minimum of 1 and 4 is 1.
    - The minimum of 1 and -4 is -4.

-If there are no terms, outputs 0.
+If there are no values, outputs 0.